Human rights in Egypt: Rights and liberties ratings and summaries

 Human Rights Watch complained that an "unfair referendum" by authorities in 2019 added amendments to the constitution consolidating "authoritarian rule, undermin[ing] the judiciary's dwindling independence, and expand[ing] the military's power to intervene in political life."
 Using the excuse of fighting the terrorist ISIS insurgency, "Egyptian authorities showed utter disregard for the rule of law.
 Since April 2017, President Abdel Fattah al-Sisi ha[d] maintained a nation-wide state of emergency that [gave] security forces unchecked powers."
 Since then, the state of emergency has been officially lifted, as of October 2021.

 The government-appointed organization for human rights in Egypt is called the National Council for Human Rights.

-On 21 September 2022, the Amnesty International released a report titled “Disconnected from Reality: Egypt’s National Human Rights Strategy covers up human rights crisis”.
+On 21 September 2022, the Amnesty International released a report titled "Disconnected from Reality: Egypt's National Human Rights Strategy covers up human rights crisis".
 The report presents a detailed analysis of Egypt's National Human Rights Strategy (NHRS) in light of the human rights situation on the ground, revealing how authorities have used it as a propaganda tool to cover up unrelenting repression of any form of dissent.
 The five-year strategy was drafted by the government without any consultation with independent human rights organizations or public engagement.

+In March 2023, Human Rights Watch released a report stating that the Egyptian authorities refused to provide identity documents, such as passports, national IDs and birth certificates, to critics living abroad.
+The organization claimed that Egypt probably attempted to disrupt the lives of the dissidents by forcing them to choose between effectively falling in the undocumented category or returning to Egypt, where they could possibly be detained and tortured.